Max Verstappen driving the Oracle Red Bull Racing RB21 on track during the F1 Grand Prix of Abu Dhabi at Yas Marina Circuit on December 07, 2025.

 Most F1 race weekends feature three practice sessions (Friday morning, Friday afternoon/evening, and Saturday morning) and three qualifying periods (all on Saturday after the third practice session).
 The race is held on Sunday.

-In sprint qualifying, there is only one practice session then a traditional qualifying session held on Friday to establish the starting field for the sprint.
-The sprint is held on Saturday and determines the starting field for the actual race on Sunday.
+However, throughout the season, there are also six sprint weekends where additional points are on offer.
+During a sprint weekend, there's only one practice session, then a traditional qualifying session held on Friday to establish the starting field for the sprint.
+The sprint is then held on the Saturday, along with qualifying for the main feature race.

 F2 uses a qualifying format very similar to F1’s sprint qualifying format for all of its race weekends, but there are two main differences.